ceph/ceph/doc/releases/mimic.rst

     See http://docs.ceph.com/docs/master/cephfs/upgrading/

-    For filesystems that have ever enabled snapshot, the multiple-active MDS feature is disabled by the new version MON.
+    For filesystems that have ever enabled snapshots, the multiple-active MDS feature is disabled by the mimic monitor daemon.
 This will cause the "restore previous max_mds" step in above URL to fail.
 To re-enable the feature, either delete all old snapshots or scrub the whole filesystem:

-      - ceph daemon <mds of rank 0> scrub_path / force recursive repair
+      - ``ceph daemon <mds of rank 0> scrub_path /``
-      - ceph daemon <mds of rank 0> scrub_path '~mdsdir' force recursive repair
+      - ``ceph daemon <mds of rank 0> scrub_path '~mdsdir'``

 * *RBD*

-  - The RBD C API's rbd_discard method now enforces a maximum length of 2GB to match the C++ API's Image::discard method.
+  - The RBD C API's `rbd_discard` method now enforces a maximum length of 2GB to match the C++ API's `Image::discard` method.
 This restriction prevents overflow of the result code.

-  - The rbd CLI's "lock list" JSON and XML output has changed.
+  - The rbd CLI's ``lock list`` JSON and XML output has changed.

-  - The rbd CLI's "showmapped" JSON and XML output has changed.
+  - The rbd CLI's ``showmapped`` JSON and XML output has changed.

   - RBD now optionally supports simplified image clone semantics where non-protected snapshots can be cloned; and snapshots with linked clones